 Editor: change the text as below, page 308, line 16 [2]

 The DCM π/2-SQPSK modulation is applied to an EDMG PPDU if, in the EDMG-Header-A, the BW field indicates a bandwidth configuration 2.16+2.16 GHz or 4.32+4.32 GHz, the Channel Aggregation field is set to one, the Number of SS field indicates 2 spatial streams, and the DCM SQPSK Applied field is set to one.
-The value of the EDMG-MCS1 and EDMG-MCS2 fields in the EDMG-Header-A shall be the same and in the range from 2 to 6.
+The value of the Differential EDMG-MCS1 and Differential EDMG-MCS2 fields in the EDMG-Header-A shall be the same.
+The resulting EDMG-MCS index shall be in the range from 2 to 6 as defined in Table 60.

 CID 1618